 Inside Out – This is where we activate our teams based on their passions and desires.
 When we figure out what makes our teams click – what fuels and drives our teams – then we’re creating spaces where innovation can excel.
 When we do this, we move into a role of leadership and avoid management.
-Teams run and build out of passion not based on tasks.
+Teams move and create out of passion not based on tasks.

 When we find the right blend of currents, we empower people to innovate for their organizations.

-As leaders, we can help create clear paths for these currents when we identify and then equip each current to succeed.
+As leaders we can help create clear paths for these currents when we identify and then equip each current to succeed.
 It takes intentionality and everyone buying into the plan.
-When this happens, we get to do stuff that is fun, exciting and leaves an impact.
-It’s when we’re working but not going to work…and there’s nothing like that feeling.
+When this happens, we get to do stuff that is fun, exciting, and leaves an impact.
+It’s when we’re working but not going to work…and there’s really nothing like that feeling.